bitsoal/VASP_HTC_framework/Manual.md

 - **sort\_structure**, **optional for the first firework**.
 **This tag is activated once POSCAR is written for any firework.**
-  - `Yes`: Sort sites by the electronegativity of the atomic species.
+  - `Yes`: Sort sites by the electronegativity of the atomic species using [`pymatgen.Structure.get_sorted_structure`](http://pymatgen.org/_modules/pymatgen/core/structure.html).
   - `No`: If the given structure is POSCAR-formated, just copy the structure and rename it as POSCAR; If not, write POSCAR using `pymatgen.Structure`
   - Default: `Yes`

 ***Why we need this tag?***

   * In some cases, the atomic sites may be ordered carefully for some specific purposes.
-So you may not want to change the atomic sites by pymatgen
+So you may not want to change the order of atoms by pymatgen
+  * The `Yes` state of this tag aims to deal with the given structures whose atoms are not grouped by atomic species.
+For example, the atoms of the given MoS$_2$ may be arranged like `S  Mo  S` instead of `S S  Mo` or `Mo S S`.
+Such non-grouped atom arrangements may happen if the to-be-calculated structures are outputs of pymatgen and before exporting from pymatgen, `get_sorted_structure` has not been called to group atoms.
+In case of non-grouped atomic arrangements, `sort_structure` defaults to `Yes`
   * The `No` state of this tag can facilitate [split-mode CALYPSO](http://www.calypso.cn/) for structure predictions.
 By applying the particle swarm optimization method, CALYPSO generates certain number of to-be-relaxed structures. *If CALYPSO works in the split mode, users should **manually** relax these structures.* These structures are POSCAR-formated.
 In order to make those POSCARs valid for both VASP 4 and VASP 5, the line listing atomic species is missing, but `pymatgen.Structure` cannot correctly parse such kind of POSCAR, let alone create correct POSCARs.
 So we provide this tag `sort_structure` whose `No` mode allows POSCAR to be created by just copying and renaming.
 With this `No` mode, this VASP HTC framework can be utilized to automatically relax structures predicted by CALYPSO.

 ***The creation of POSCAR:***